abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![The formula of the principle of the excluded middle](../05_logic/excluded_middle_formula.svg)

-This law is valid in classical logic and is true when we look at it in terms of truth tables, but there is no justification for it in the BHK interpretation - a fact that spawned a heated debate between the inventor of classical logic David Hilbert and the inventor of intuitionistic logic L.E.J.
+This law is valid in classical logic and is true when we look at it in terms of truth tables, but there is no justification for it terms of the BHK interpretation - it will be true if we have a method/function/alghorithm that can prove or disprove any random proposition, which is not something that exist, or is expected to arrive any time soon.

+The question of whether you can use the law of excluded middle spawned a heated debate between the inventor of classical logic David Hilbert and the inventor of intuitionistic logic L.E.J.
 Brouwer, known as *the Brouwer–Hilbert controversy*.

 Logics as categories
 ===